Battersea Power Station: REO proposal

+Alternative proposals

 Farrell and Partners urban park proposal

 In February 2012, Sir Terry Farrell's architectural firm put forward a proposal to convert the power station site into an "urban park" with an option to develop housing at a later date.
 In this vision, Farrell proposed to demolish all but the central boiler hall and chimneys and display the switching equipment from the control rooms in 'pods'.
 However, this plan was always unlikely to bear fruit due to the Grade II listing status of the building.

 Chelsea F.C. interest

-In November 2008, Chelsea F.C. was reported to be considering moving to a new purpose built stadium at Battersea Power Station.
+In November 2008, Chelsea F.C. was reported to be considering moving to a new purpose-built stadium at Battersea Power Station.
 The proposed stadium was to hold between 65,000 and 75,000 fans and feature a retractable roof.
 The proposals were designed by HOK Sport, the same company who designed Wembley Stadium.
 However, the scheme was seriously in doubt due to concerns for the preservation of the site and the collapse of the REO scheme in late November 2011.

+On 4 May 2012, Chelsea announced a bid to purchase the site to build a 60,000-seater stadium in conjunction with property developers Almacantar.
+However the bid was not accepted.